BlueprintFramework/web/apps/frontend/content/docs/configs/confyml.md

 ### Admin section

-controls how your extension integrates with pterodactyl's admin panel. blueprint creates admin routes and controllers based on these settings.
+Controls how your extension integrates with Pterodactyl's admin panel.
+Blueprint creates admin routes and controllers based on these settings.

 #### `admin.view` (required)

-**Type:** `.blade.php` file

-path to your admin blade view. blueprint copies this to `resources/views/admin/extensions/{identifier}/` and creates the appropriate route structure. this is the main interface administrators will see.
+Path to your admin blade view.
+Blueprint copies this to `resources/views/admin/extensions/{identifier}/` and creates the appropriate route structure.
+This is the main interface administrators will see.

 ```yaml [conf.yml]
 admin: